 “The Deadliest Drug: Maine’s addiction to alcohol,” a week-long series that appeared in the Portland Press Herald in 1997, won awards for its look at the cost of alcohol abuse on the state.
 Yet, coffee brandy continues to top the list as the favorite drink of Mainers a decade later.
 Has anything changed over the years?

-Crossroads for Women serves adult women in our residential and outpatient programs, and we have seen a change over the past few years.
+Crossroads for Women serves adult women in our mother and child residential and outpatient treatment programs, and we have seen a change over the past few years.
 While alcohol is a primary concern for many of our clients, it’s certainly not the only concern.
 In fact, we’re starting to see opiates surpass alcohol as the main problem for the women who need treatment.
-Here is what Crossroads for Women saw in 2006:
+Here is what Crossroads Maine saw in 2006:

 - 64% of Crossroads for Women’s clients were in treatment for drug abuse